kubernetes/kube-state-metrics/docs/customresourcestate-metrics.md

 ## Configuration

+A configuration file is required to describe your custom resources and the fields to turn into metrics.

-The `KSM_CUSTOM_RESOURCE_METRICS` environment variable can be used to configure the metrics for custom resources:
+The contents of this file can be set as an environment variable, `KSM_CUSTOM_RESOURCE_METRICS`, or the flag `--custom-resource-state-config=/path/to/config.yaml` can be used to specify a file on the filesystem.
+The command flag takes precedence over the environment variable. e.g.,

 ```yaml
 apiVersion: apps/v1